Fed’s SCF 2022 Reveals Shocking Net Worth Disparities by Age: Here’s Why It Matters

 The SCF provides an in-depth look at how financial disparities manifest in real life.

 • Millennials: According to the SCF, their median net worth stands at just $76,000 after adjusting for inflation, a figure that reflects a meager increase from 2019 despite rising housing and education costs.
 Companies such as NerdWallet illustrate how financial awareness has become crucial.
 They offer resources that provide budgeting tools specifically tailored to young adults navigating rising expenses amid stagnant wages.
+Understanding the changing landscape of digital finance is vital, as outlined in discussions about effective financial education.

 • Gen Z: Averaging a net worth of merely $11,000—far less than any previous generation at the same age—this cohort grapples with inflated costs of living and the long shadow of student debt.
 The financial landscape becomes particularly precarious when you consider that 65% of Gen Z members indicate that they cannot afford unexpected expenses, according to a recent report by Bankrate.

 • Baby Boomers: Still, they hold the highest median net worth at $1.2 million, showcasing a striking generational wealth gap.
 Research from Goldman Sachs reveals that boomers have capitalized on real estate appreciation and stock market rallies, leaving younger generations scrambling for wealth accumulation against the tides of inflation.
+The economic strategies that have benefitted older generations can serve as lessons for millennials and Gen Z facing their own financial challenges.

 Top Tools and Solutions for Financial Literacy